Is there really such thing as free money? Well, it depends on what you consider “free.”

 For instance, the Chase Freedom card offers up to 30% cash back — $150 after you spend $500 — with no annual fee.

 If you know you’re gonna spend $500 in the next 3 months, that’s #freemoney.
+This card also gives you one of the highest cash back with 5% back on a different rotating category each quarter.

 (If you’re worried about your credit score, don’t be.
 I’ve opened probably a dozen credit card accounts in the last few years and still have a 750+ credit score.)